-- The second is our Australian Plants Expo, which is on the second weekend in September, at the Eltham Community & Reception Centre, from 10am to 4pm both days.
-(In 2016 this was a Plant Sale only, due to the unavailability of our usual venue)
+- The second is our Australian Plants Expo, which is usually on the second weekend in September, at the Eltham Community & Reception Centre, from 10am to 4pm both days.

 - In previous years we have also had a huge display of Acacias (Wattles) from our members’ gardens at the Hurstbridge Wattle Festival, which is usually on the last Sunday in August, 10am to 4pm.

 On the Sunday afternoon following meetings, we usually visit a member’s garden, or have another excursion to local bushland or park organised.
 Occasionally there are bus trips or a weekend away to explore further afield.

 Yarra Yarra members receive a bi-monthly newsletter in full colour by email.
 As a member of APS Victoria also, you will receive a quarterly magazine called ‘Growing Australian’.
 There is an additional quarterly journal of ANPSA called ‘Australian Plants’ to which you can subscribe for $15 on our Membership form (as of 2018 ).